Agenda

 The tale of Skarpi#2 concerns Lord Aleph and the survivors of the fall of Ergen who are now collectively called the Ruach.

-With Seven cities falling, we might assume (for the sake of fiction) that these Ruach were similarly divided by their city of origin.
+With Seven cities falling, we can assume that these Ruach were similarly divided by their city of origin.
 It should also be noted that the city which was saved will make up the clear majority of Ruach since that city lost no-one to the fighting and was quite probably hosting this great event as it was the only safe place left to them after Lanre Day.

-Aleph had a masterplan and it called for Ruach volunteers.
+Aleph clearly had a masterplan and it called for Ruach volunteers to become angels to watch over the land as his justice department.
 We know from the Adem that each of the individual chandrian betrayed one city each.
 Now If there was a city of Cealdish ancestry, that city would naturally be betrayed by one of their own, likewise for a city of red heads, or for a city of the grey eyed etc etc. making the Chandrian a truly cosmopolitan septet.
-So if each of the7 had their own unique citylink to cover the 7 races of Ergen then it might very well be the case that in order for Aleph’s Angel plan to work properly in opposition to them then having a genetic blood line to each of the old cities might be deemed a requirement to becoming an angel rather than an affectation.
+So if each of the7 had their own unique citylink to cover the 7 races of Ergen then it might very well be the case that in order for Aleph’s Angel plan to work properly in opposition to them then having a direct genetic blood line to each of the old cities might be deemed a requirement to becoming an angel rather than an affectation.
 Taking that thought further might also suggest that the Amyr could follow this one Ciridae per fallen city maths, too, but we are dealing with the angels today.

 .